Knot Floer homology and relative adjunction inequalities: Background on Heegaard Floer Theory

 \begin{example} Given a knot $K$ in $\#^\ell\SoneStwo$, each generator of Floer homology has a corresponding invariant: $\tau_{\theta_{\epsilon_1}\otimes\ldots\otimes \theta_{\epsilon_\ell}}(\#^\ell\SoneStwo,K)$.
 Since the Maslov grading is additive under tensor products, there is a unique generator of highest Maslov grading, which we call $\Theta_{top}=\theta_{+}\otimes \ldots \otimes \theta_{+}$ and a unique generator of lowest Maslov grading, $\Theta_{bot}=\theta_{-}\otimes \ldots \otimes \theta_{-}$.
 We write $\tautop(\#^\ell\SoneStwo,K)$ for the invariant associated to $\Theta_{top}$ and $\taubot(\#^\ell\SoneStwo,K)$ for the invariant associated to $\Theta_{bot}$.

 Figure \ref{fig:Wh+} is a diagram of the positively clasped Whitehead knot $Wh^+$ in $\SoneStwo$ and Figure \ref{fig:Whitehead} is an admissible, doubly pointed Heegaard diagram for this knot.
-From the Heegaard diagram, we can calculate the knot Floer chain complex of $Wh^+$.
-The relative Alexander gradings can be computed, for $\phi\in\pi_2(\x,\y)$, by Moreover, all holomorphic disks are determined by the Riemann mapping theorem.
+This knot is an example of a $(1,1)$ knot and therefore its Floer Homology can be calculated combinatorially from the Heegaard diagram -- see, for instance, \cite[Section 6.2]{Knots} or \cite{Goda}.
+The relative Alexander gradings can be computed, for $\phi\in\pi_2(\x,\y)$, by Moreover, all holomorphic disks (there are eight) are determined by the Riemann mapping theorem.
 After a filtered change of basis we obtain the complex in Figure \ref{fig:Agrading}.
 The absolute Alexander gradings of the generators can be computed using \cite[Proposition 1.3]{Hedden-Levine-surgery} or, alternatively, by requiring the associated graded homology to be symmetric about $A_{w,z}=0$.
-Examining disks in the diagram shows that $[d+f]$ has higher relative Maslov grading than $[a]$.
+Examining disks in the diagram shows that $[d+f]$ has higher relative Maslov grading than $[a]$ -- for instance, in the diagram we see a disk $\phi$ from $d$ to $a$ that passes over the $z$ basepoint thus the relative grading is given by $gr(d,a)=\mu(\phi)-2n_w(\phi)=1$.
 Thus, $\tau_{top}(Wh^+)=1$ and $\tau_{bot}(Wh^+)=0$. \end{example}